This course can be tailored to your needs for private, onsite delivery at your location.

 Anyone who is involved in, or affected by, projects or change management within an organization, including project managers, IT project managers, project coordinators, team leaders, product managers, program managers, project team members, subject matter experts, analysts, stakeholders, and senior managers who want to get more out of their project teams

-Anyone in a leadership role who will benefit from an introduction to the art and science of project management
+This course is geared toward those practicing project management from an IT perspective and will contain topics related as such.
+However, anyone in a leadership role will benefit from this introduction to the art and science of project management.

 You should not take this course if you have taken IT Project Management or Applied Project Management.
 The subjects covered are the same.